In this post, you’ll see what a split screen in Android is and how to use it. In this instance, I’m using Android 10. Let’s get started.

 How to Exit Split Screen

-To use the quick switch feature, all you need to do is double-tapping the “Recent apps” button.
-Let’s see how to use this feature with an instance.
+To use the quick switch feature, you only need to tap the “Recent apps” button twice.

-WhatsApp is my active app, and my recently used app is YouTube.
-Double-tap the “Recent apps” button.
+WhatsApp is my active app.
+YouTube is my recently used app.

-Note: This feature works with the “Split screen” feature too.
+Note: This feature also works with the “Split screen” feature.